lengbh/ReconfigManus/README.md

 - `dot -Tpng system_graph.dot -o system_graph.png`

 ### Note
-`mes_server_def.h` should be synced to the Digital Twin simulation and transcribed to python to support the communication.
+The protocol definition `mes_server_def.h` should be synced to the Digital Twin simulation and transcribed to python to support the communication.